***Official Political Discussion Thread***

 It's definitely fishy the way his cabinet is being surrounded by Russia-friendly and Pro-Putin folks...makes it feel like there's been some deep collusion for way longer than expected

 When does the word treason start being thrown around?
-Lord knows there'd be dozens of congressional committees and hearings set up to investigate all of this if it was on the part of the Dems :lol:
+Lord knows there'd be dozens of congressional committees and hearings set up to investigate all of this if it was on the part of the Dems :lol

 Speaking purely in hypotheticals, if Russia had major influence in this election in terms of buying people or influencing individuals, how far could it reach?
 We've seem Comey do his best to defeat Hillary, Manafort is known to be in bed with the Kremlin, could any of our congresspeople or Senators be lined up?
 Trump or Pence?
-We've all seen this play out in movies, but how far widereaching could real life be? :nerd:
+We've all seen this play out in movies, but how far widereaching could real life be?
+8o

 Im letting my imagination run wild